MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

   - For any shared object we must also check that it has only been deleted or re-shared.
 Any other operation (wrap, transfer, freezing, etc) results in an error.
 - For results, the following checks are done:
   - Any remaining result with the `drop` ability is dropped.
-  - If the value has `copy` but not `drop`, it's last usage must have been by-value.
-In that way, it's last usage is treated as a move.
+  - If the value has `copy` but not `drop`, its last usage must have been by-value.
+In that way, its last usage is treated as a move.
   - Otherwise, an error is given because there is an unused value without `drop`.
 - Any remaining gas is returned to the gas coin, even if the owner has changed.
   - Note that since the gas coin can only be taken by-value with `TransferObjects`, it will not have been wrapped or deleted.